How to Get Car Insurance With a Suspended License

 Consider high-risk or nonstandard insurance

 Some insurers specialize in high-risk drivers.
-Although their rates are higher than those of standard companies, they can be more competitive for drivers with a suspended license.
+Their rates are higher than those of standard companies, but they're more competitive for drivers with a suspended license.

 6. 6